 Mast cell stabilizers are available as eyedrops for allergic conjunctivitis, and nasal sprays for nasal allergy symptoms.
 Like with many drugs, it may take several weeks before the full effects are felt.

 Some examples of mast cell stabilizers include:

 Mast cell stabilizers work by preventing the release of histamine from mast cells (cells that make and store histamine).
 Some of these drugs also have important anti-inflammatory effects, but typically they are not as effective as steroids.

 What Are the Side Effects of Mast Cell Stabilizers?

-Throat irritation, coughing or skin rashes sometimes can occur with inhaled mast cell stabilizers.
+Throat irritation, coughing or skin rashes sometimes can occur.
 Mast cell stabilizers in the form of eye drops may cause burning, stinging, or blurred vision when they are administered.

 Leukotriene modifiers are used to treat asthma and nasal allergy symptoms.
 They can be prescribed along with other drugs.

 These medications are available only with a doctor's prescription and come as pills, chewable tablets, and oral granules.